Anwar Ibrahim

-A graduate from University of Malaya, Anwar started his political career as President of student union Persatuan Kebangsaan Pelajar Islam Malaysia (PKPIM) and one of the founders and 2nd President of youth organisation Angkatan Belia Islam Malaysia (ABIM).
-After joining the United Malays National Organisation (UMNO), the major party in the long-time ruling BN coalition, Anwar held several cabinet positions in successive governments in the 1980s and 1990s.
-He was Deputy Prime Minister and Finance Minister during the 1990s and was prominent in Malaysia's response to the 1997 Asian financial crisis.
-In 1998, he was removed from all posts by Prime Minister Mahathir Mohamad and went on to spearhead the Reformasi movement against the government.
-Anwar was jailed in April 1999 after a trial for sodomy and corruption that was criticised by human rights groups and several foreign governments, until his release in 2004 after his conviction was overturned.
-He made a comeback as Leader of the Opposition from 2008 to 2015 and coalesced opposition parties into the Pakatan Rakyat (PR) coalition, which unsuccessfully contested in the 2008 and 2013 general elections.
-He disputed the results of the 2013 elections and led a protest in response.
+Anwar bin Ibrahim (born 10 August 1947) is a Malaysian politician who has served as the 10th prime minister of Malaysia since 2022.
+He has been the president of the People's Justice Party since 2018 and has represented Tambun in the Parliament of Malaysia since 2022.
+Since assuming office as prime minister, Anwar appointed himself as Minister of Finance.
+Anwar is also the chairman of Pakatan Harapan coalition since 2020.

-In 2014, Anwar's attempt to become Selangor head of government in the 2014 Kajang Move led to a nine-month political crisis, which ended when he was sentenced to another five years imprisonment after a second sodomy conviction in 2015.
-While still in prison, Anwar re-joined Mahathir Mohamad in the new Pakatan Harapan (PH) coalition in absentia, which went on to win the 2018 general election.
-Mahathir outlined a plan for Anwar to take over from himself as Prime Minister after an unspecified interim period.
-Anwar received a royal pardon from Yang di-Pertuan Agong Muhammad V and was released from prison in May 2018.
-He returned to parliament in the 2018 Port Dickson by-election while his wife Wan Azizah Wan Ismail served as the Deputy Prime Minister in the PH administration.
-The collapse of the coalition during 2020–22 Malaysian political crisis led to the new Perikatan Nasional (PN) coalition under Muhyiddin Yassin being sworn in and Anwar becoming Leader of the Opposition for the second time in May 2020.
+Born in the Crown Colony of Penang during the Malayan Union, Anwar graduated from University of Malaya.
+Prior to entering politics, he served as president of the National Union of Malaysian Muslim Students and of the Malaysian Islamic Youth Movement.
+He later joined UMNO, then the dominant party in the long-ruling Barisan Nasional coalition.
+He became the 7th deputy prime minister in 1993 and served as Minister of Finance from 1991, playing a key role in Malaysia's response to the 1997 Asian financial crisis.
+In 1998, Anwar was removed from all government posts by then-Prime Minister Mahathir Mohamad and subsequently led the Reformasi movement against the government.
+He was jailed in April 1999 on charges of corruption and sodomy, until his release in 2004 after his conviction was overturned.
+He returned to politics as the 12th leader of the opposition from 2008 to 2015, merging opposition parties into the Pakatan Rakyat (PR) coalition, which contested the 2008 and 2013 general elections.
+He disputed the 2013 election results and led subsequent protests.

-After leading Pakatan Harapan to win a plurality of seats at the 2022 Malaysian general election, Anwar was sworn-in as the tenth Prime Minister of Malaysia on 24 November 2022.
-On 2 December 2022, Anwar appointed various members of Parliament from Pakatan Harapan, Gabungan Parti Sarawak (GPS), and UMNO to serve as ministers in the cabinet of the newly-formed unity government.
-Anwar named himself as the Finance Minister.
-Anwar has long been an advocate for Islamic democracy and for reforms to Malaysia's political system.
-Outside of politics, Anwar has held positions at various academic institutions.
+In 2014, Anwar attempted to become Menteri Besar of Selangor as part of the Kajang Move, sparking a nine-month political crisis that ended with a five-year prison sentence following a second sodomy conviction in 2015.
+While in prison, he rejoined Mahathir Mohamad in the new Pakatan Harapan (PH) coalition in absentia, which won the 2018 general election.
+Mahathir planned for Anwar to succeed him as prime minister after an interim period.
+He was granted a royal pardon by King Muhammad V and released in May 2018.
+He returned to parliament in the 2018 Port Dickson by-election while his wife, Wan Azizah Wan Ismail, served as deputy prime minister in the PH administration.
+During the 2020–2022 Malaysian political crisis, the PH coalition collapsed, leading to the Perikatan Nasional (PN) government under Muhyiddin Yassin, with Anwar becoming the opposition leader for a second term from 2020 to 2022.